meskarune/autobot/README.md

 * SASL auth
 * CertFP auth
 * Make modular so scripts can be loaded from a directory and be used by the bot
+* More better configuration parsing and checking with defaults

 Refactor irc channel OP check to loop through connected channels and check if the user has OPs in any of them, if yes, then isOper is True - maybe should skip this and just have a mod list in configuration?